 The Vision and The Need

-Liberty Wildlife is a 41 year-old, volunteer-driven, wildlife rescue and rehabilitation organization, with a national impact.
+Liberty Wildlife is a volunteer-driven, wildlife rescue and rehabilitation organization, with a national impact.
 We nurture the nature of Arizona through Environmental Education, Wildlife Conservation, Rehabilitation and Sustainability — preventing human-wildlife conflict; promoting appreciation of nature, and preserving Native American and Southwest cultural heritage that respects the role and importance of wildlife in our lives and in our world.

 The current $5 million campaign supports expansion of K-12 educational programs, collegiate internships, and outreach to grow our public offerings and fully utilize our 6 ½ acre campus.
 As responsible stewards of this mission, we seek to leverage the strength of our volunteer base, wisely manage our debt, and build our endowment to sustain these programs far into the future.